Free — Rikki Skill

 "We had this conversation about a new feature.
 What specs would you produce from this?"

-Longer transcripts produce better artifacts.
+Longer transcripts produce better specs.
 A 30-minute meeting gives Rikki more to work with than a 2-minute Slack thread.

 Common questions